lucas-martinic/Unity-MetaXR-AI-Florence2/README.md

 - Microsoft Florence-2: https://huggingface.co/microsoft/Florence-2-large
 - NVIDIA AI API (VLM Florence-2): https://build.nvidia.com/

+## 🔎 Relevant Sources & Opportunities

+SensAI Kits GitHub - Main hub for all XR AI kits SensAI Hackademy - Early access program for courses and toolkits SensAI Hack - Upcoming hackathons where you can use the kits"

 ## 📄 License
 MIT – Free to use, modify and learn from.